Teaching Social Studies 7–12 (BS)

 Program Description

 The curriculum’s coursework in educational methods builds on this strong foundation in the social sciences and humanities.
-As a student develops expertise, for example in American history, his or her education classes examine ways to use this knowledge to teach the subject effectively to middle and high school students.
-Social studies courses will familiarize teachers with ways to integrate history, literature, and the arts and how to involve students in inquiry-based history workshops that engage them in analyzing historical controversies and primary sources.
+As a student develops expertise, for example, in American history, his or her education classes examine ways to use this knowledge to teach the subject effectively to middle and high school students.
+Social studies courses familiarize aspiring teachers with ways to integrate history, literature, and the arts and how to involve students in inquiry-based history workshops that engage them in analyzing historical controversies and primary sources.
 The program emphasizes how community studies and local history can involve students in major research projects that relate to their own lives and neighborhoods.
 In addition, social studies program teachers encounter the latest programs to foster political engagement via service learning and discover the most innovative methods and materials being used in social studies classes.
-Other education coursework instructs on how to manage student reading and writing problems and ensures that one enters teaching with a strong grasp of the special education and educational policy issues that affect schooling.
+Other education coursework instructs on managing student reading and writing problems.
+The curriculum ensures that graduates enters teaching with a strong grasp of the special education and educational policy issues that affect schooling.

 Admissions